House Courses: How to Apply

 - Description of each class session (e.g., topics to be covered).

 - Page references for all required readings listed for each class meeting, including books.

-- Total number of pages of reading required each week (50 pp. minimum)
+- Total number of pages of reading required each week (50 pp. per week, or equivalent)

 - Prompts for required written assignments.